flowest/FuseeHotPotatoeGame/README.md

 First, add a new project to you server solution.
 This project will contain all classes that are serialized and can be send over the network.
 To add a new project rightclick the .sln file in the project explorer in Visual Studio, go to "Add" --> "New project..." choose "Class Library (Portable)" and name it "SerializedNetworkClasses".
 Finally click "Add" and set following configurations in the appearing window:

 ![Settings](img/3_ProjectConfig.JPG)

+Next, open the "References" node from the recently added project, rightclick on it an select "Add Reference...".
+Click "Browse" in the lower right corner and browse to your Fusee directory.
+You can find the ```protobuf-net.dll``` in ```ext/protobuf```.
+Now *save and rebuild* the SerializedNetworkClasses project.